There are 53 names in this directory beginning with the letter P.

 In semantic terms a paradox is a sentence whose terms contradict themselves thus the truth value of the sentence cannot be understood. ex: I never tell the truth.
 If the speaker never tells the truth, then the statement is false.
 Then does the speaker always tell the truth?

-A type of sound change in which a sound, often a vowel, is inserted at the end of a word.
-Italian: /fantasî/ becomes [fantasîje]
+A paragoge is a type of sound change in which a sound, often a vowel, is inserted at the end of a word.
+Example: Italian: /fantasî/ becomes [fantasîje]

 Parallel Search Model